 Apple is by no means the first company to integrate SpO2 monitoring into its health features, but you can bet if it's ready to release its own implementation, the company believes it got it right.
 I recorded 99% or 100% blood oxygen levels, which matched the readings I received from a traditional, finger-based pulse oximeter.

 Apple Watch 6 review: Sleep tracking

-I’ve spent several weeks with Apple Watch sleep tracking thanks to the watchOS 7 beta.
+No longer will you need one of the best Apple Watch apps for sleep tracking.
+I’ve spent several weeks with Apple Watch sleep tracking.
 It's not as insightful as Fitbit's snooze-monitoring software, but it successfully emphasizes the benefit of setting sleep goals and establishing a bedtime routine.
 If you’re the kind of person who loves closing your activity rings, you’ll appreciate the challenge that comes with achieving 7 hours of sleep.

 As I’m sure you, reader, can relate, spending most of my time at home the past months has sabotaged my sleep schedule in ways I never thought possible.
 But Apple Watch sleep tracking reminds me to wind down for bed at the same time every night, and I’m finding I get more restful zzzs.

 Apple Watch 6 review: Other watchOS 7 features and Apple Fitness Plus